Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

-where ``eg'' indicates extragalactic, $n_{\rm PBH}$ is the number density of PBHs, $\Gamma( z )$ is the WIMP annihilation rate around PBHs, and $\tau_{\Erm}$ is the optical depth at redshift $z$ resulting from {\it (i)} photon-matter pair production, {\it (ii)} photon-photon scattering, and {\it (iii)} photon-photon pair production~\citep{Cirelli:2009dv, Slatyer:2009yq}.
-The numerical expressions for both the energy spectrum $\d N_{\gamma} / \d E$ and the optical depth are taken from the package in~\cite{Cirelli:2010xx}.
+where ``eg'' indicates extragalactic, $n_{\rm PBH}$ is the number density of PBHs, $\Gamma( z )$ is the WIMP annihilation rate around each PBH, and $\tau_{\Erm}$ is the optical depth at redshift $z$ resulting from {\it (i)} photon-matter pair production, {\it (ii)} photon-photon scattering, and {\it (iii)} photon-photon pair production~\citep{Cirelli:2009dv, Slatyer:2009yq}.
+The numerical expressions for both the energy spectrum $\d N_{\gamma} / \d E$ and the optical depth are taken from~\cite{Cirelli:2010xx}.

-When the WIMP velocity distribution can be neglected, the $z$-dependence of the decay rate obtained from Eq.~\eqref{eq:Gamma} becomes $\Gamma( z ) = \Gamma_{0}\,[ h( z ) ]^{2 / 3}$, where $\Gamma_{0} = \Upsilon\.f_{\chi}^{1.7}\,M$.
+When the WIMP velocity distribution can be neglected, the $z$-dependence of the decay rate obtained from Eq.~\eqref{eq:Gamma} becomes $\Gamma( z ) = \Gamma_{0}\,[ h( z ) ]^{2/3}$, where $\Gamma_{0} = \Upsilon\.f_{\chi}^{1.7}\,M / M_{\odot}$.
 We can then implement the normalisation of the PBH mass function,

 to integrate over the mass dependence in Eq.~\eqref{eq:flux}.
-Integrating over the energy and angular dependences leads to an expression for the flux,
+Integrating over the energy and angular dependences leads to an expression for the flux